-All awards will be made and agreements finalized no later than week of August 28, 2017 with the
+All awards will be made and agreements finalized no later than week of August 28, 2017 with the project start date of September 29, 2017.

 4. Project Period

 Projects will be funded for a period of up to one year from the project starting date.